stefanus-nanami/nus-emacs-settings/README.md

 (provide 'user-profile)
 ```

-The content below `~/.emacs.d/local` will be automatically ignored by Git.
+The contents below `~/.emacs.d/local` will be automatically ignored by Git.

 # Locating file(s).
 UNIX variants will use locate for locating files. macOS will rely on Spotlight to locating files,